cmower/ros_pygame_visualizer/README.md

 This package allows you to quickly setup various visualizations.
-When the main `ros_pygame_visualizer` node is launched a *screen* appears that can be configured to track ROS data and visualize it, any number of config files can be specified that give the layout and properties of the screen.
+When the main `ros_pygame_visualizer` node is launched a *screen* appears that can be configured to track ROS data and visualize it.
+Any number of config files can be specified that give the layout and properties of the screen.
 The package is powered by [pygame](https://www.pygame.org/news).